sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ```
 ERROR: Failed to migrate the DB.
 Please contact support@sourcegraph.com for further assistance: Dirty database version 1528395797.
 Fix and force version.
 ```

-Migration interruption usually results from a migration query that has run too long and is interupted by a timeout, or an SQL error.
 Resolving this error requires discovering which migration file failed to run, and manually attempting to run that migration.

 ## Prerequisites